Massachusetts Parentage

 Media: Press coverage, blogs, and videos

-The Massachusetts Parentage Act is supported by local families and these partner organizations
+The Massachusetts Parentage Act Coalition is made up of local families and these partner organizations:

 American Academy of Adoption and Assisted Reproduction Attorneys